dotnet/runtime/docs/design/coreclr/botr/clr-abi.md

 # Getting started

 Read everything in the documented Windows and non-Windows ABI documentation.
+The CLR follows those basic conventions.
+This document only describes things that are CLR-specific, or exceptions from those documents.

+## Windows ABI documentation

 AMD64: See [x64 Software Conventions](https://docs.microsoft.com/en-us/cpp/build/x64-software-conventions).